 After the hearing, Billboard reported that the rapper's mother, Leslie Pollard, was disappointed.
 "You don't have any rights in that courtroom," she said.
 "It's heartbreaking.
 It's disappointing."

-Meanwhile, Shmurda was originally arrested in on June 3, 2014, after getting busted for carrying a gun, which he claimed was for a rap video.
+Meanwhile, Shmurda was originally arrested on June 3, 2014 after getting busted for carrying a gun, which he claimed was for a rap video.
 He's already served 21 months, which means he should be released around 2021.

 (Originally published October 19, 2016 at 12:13 p.m.
 PST)